Yale-NeRD/mind/artifacts/readme.md

 - We use this marker ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) to notify script for the evaluations
 1. [Performance with Tensorflow, GracphChi, and Memcached memory access traces](https://github.com/shsym/mind/tree/main/ctrl_scripts)
     - [Modified Intel PIN tool for collecting memory traces](https://github.com/shsym/mind/tree/main/tools/prepare_traces)
-      - *You can skip this preparation step by directly using the memory traces provided via CloudLab or our cluster at Yale*
+      - *You can skip this preparation step by directly using the memory traces provided via our cluster at Yale*
     - In the compute blade, end-to-end running time will be presented (Fig. 6)
     - In the programmable switch, number of directory entries over time will be presented (Fig. 8, left)
     - [PSO/PSO+ simulator](https://github.com/shsym/mind/tree/main/tools/pso_estimator) (part of Fig. 6)